-^{50.} See Christopher White, "NAM's 'Renaissance' of U.S. Industry: It Never Happened," Executive Intelligence Review, April 14, 1995; "U.S. Market Basket Is Half What It Was in the 1960s," Executive Intelligence Review, Sept.
-27, 1996.
+50 See Christopher White, "NAM's 'Renaissance' of U.S. Industry: It Never Happened," EIR, April 14, 1995; "U.S. Market Basket Is Half What It Was in the 1960s," EIR, September 27, 1996.

-^{51.} This is not only a U.S.A. problem.
+51 This is not only a U.S.A. problem.
 In Germany for example, the 1989 assassination of Deutsche Bank's Alfred Herrhausen, marked the end of the post-war era of successes in the German economy.
 Herrhausen was the last leading banker schooled in Hermann Abs's school of principles of sound industrial banking; Herrhausen's successors have turned out to resemble river-boat gamblers, more than bankers.
-It was during the 1980s, throughout the world, that representatives of my generation were replaced, around the world, by the "Baby Boomers' " rise to controlling executive and academic positions in most of the world's governmental and private institutions of policy-shaping power.
-The 1985 accession to Soviet General Secretary by Mikhail Gorbachov, symptomizes the same downshift to economic disaster in the last phase of the former Soviet Union.
+It was during the 1980s, throughout the world, that representatives of my generation were replaced, around the world, by the "Baby Boomers" rise to controlling executive and academic positions in most of the world's governmental and private institutions of policy-shaping power.
+The 1985 accession to Soviet General Secretary by Mikhail Gorbachev, symptomizes the same downshift to economic disaster in the last phase of the former Soviet Union.
 My generation, and its predecessors, were dominated by those capable professionals who specialized in promoting technological progress in physical development of infrastructure, agriculture, industry, and related qualities of educational, medical, and scientific services.
 The "Baby Boomer" generation is polluted with hedonistic fads in sociology, psychology, and monetarism.
-Since the approximately global "cultural paradigm-shift" of 1966-1972, the emphasis has shifted, from capital investment in increases of future physical-productive potential and demographic gains for the households of the population as a whole, into looting accumulated such investments from the past, to turn that loot into capital gains for "pirates" of the Carl Icahn, and Michael Milken types.
+Since the approximately global "cultural paradigmshift" of 1966-1972, the emphasis has shifted, from capital investment in increases of future physicalproductive potential and demographic gains for the households of the population as a whole, into looting accumulated such investments from the past, to turn that loot into capital gains for "pirates" of the Carl Icahn, and Michael Milken types.
 So, as measured in income-ranges, the top 0.5% of the U.S.A. population grows fabulously richer, and ever more morally decadent, while the lower 60% accelerates its rate of downward slide into the depths of destitution.
 The 1982 Garn-St Germain Bill, the Kemp-Roth Bill, the rise of the "Junk Bond" pirates, and the fanatical commitment of the GOPAC cannibals toward ever greater orgies of tax-free financial capital gains, even if this means increasing the mortality rates among their parents' generation: It is the "mainstream opinion" which refuses to regard these recent trends as morally insane, which reveals that corruption of public opinion which is destroying us all.

-edge, by the same classes of influentials earlier, among the parents and grandparents of today's "Baby Boomer" stratum.
+engrained, misguided prejudices, when confronted with conceptions here which might have been understood with far more receptivity, and a higher level of competence in knowledge, by the same classes of influentials earlier, among the parents and grandparents of today's "Baby Boomer" stratum.